RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 *   FormatValue
 ```

-This function basically works of the value that we are passing into .NET and relies on the fact that .NET treats any value or object as an object.
-So a Date or Number, Boolean all are objects and we can call `ToString(formatString)` on those values.
+This function works off the value that we are passing into .NET and relies on the fact that .NET treats any value or object as an object.
+So a Date or Number, Boolean all are objects and we can call `ToString(format)` on those values.
 So it's literally a single method call.

-If no parameter is passed we just call 'ToString()` without parameters, otherwise we call it with the `lcFormatString` parameter.
+If no parameter is passed we just call `ToString()` without parameters, otherwise we call `ToString(format)`.
 Note that each overloaded .NET method requires a separate FoxPro call - even if the .NET method has default values for the method.
-This is because .NET internally looks at full method signatures and default parameter values are not part of the meta data that is used to match the right signature to call.
+This is because .NET internally looks at full method signatures and default parameter values are not part of the meta data that is used to match the right signature to call so we **always have to call the exact signature that we want to use** including potentially missing parameters.
+This can make translating C# code to FoxPro a little more tricky at times and is one of the reasons you should always verify method signatures in a Dissassembler tool like ILSpy or test methods in LinqPad with the full parameter structure.

-We'll see this more vividly in the `FormatString()` function we'll discuss next.
+We'll see this even more vividly in the `FormatString()` function we'll discuss next as it can take a variable number of parameters.

 #### String Formatting with C Style String Templates
-Most C style languages has a `printf()` style string formatting functionality where you can 'inject' embeddable values into the string.
-This is a **compile time feature** where the compiler can figure out the reference to a variable at compile time and then create a string that embeds the relevant `ToString()` value into string.
+If you're old skool like me, you probably remember `printf()` from your C Computer Science classes back in the day.
+Most C style languages have `printf()` style string formatting functionality where you can 'inject' embeddable values into the string.
+This is not unlike FoxPro's `TextMerge()` function, but much more efficient and with the added benefit of the same string formatting available for embedded values as discussed for `FormatValue()`.

 Here's what this looks like when called from FoxPro: